antoinehabis/Nuclei-Click/README.md

 ```

 If the baseline nuclei segmentation doesn't have much splits/merges.

-This code create a augmented segmentation by adding split and merges errors on random nucleis in each images and save the new annotations, contours and insides in a new folder.
+This code **create an augmented segmentation by adding split and merges errors on random nucleis in each images and save the new annotations, contours and insides in a new folder**.

-It also create a clickmap for each image by comparing the ground truth to the baseline segmentation.
+It also creates a clickmap for each image by comparing the ground truth to the baseline segmentation.

 The click map has 4 channels:

-- 1st channel is for False Positive nuclei (FP)
+* 1<sup>st</sup> channel is for False Positive nuclei (FP)
-- 2nd channel is for merged nucleis
+* 2<sup>nd</sup> channel is for merged nucleis
-- 3rd channel is for splitted nucleis
+* 3<sup>rd</sup> channel is for splitted nucleis
-- 4th channel is for FN nuclei (FN)
+* 4<sup>th</sup> channel is for FN nuclei (FN)

 ### 7. Train Click_ref